 For a Meandering Day in town when I take lots of pictures, I love wearing a loose yet tight fitting (black) cotton top and cool summer jeans leggings.
 Or a sleeveless black or blue dress that doesn’t crinkle.
 The colors Venetians love are white, black, sometimes pale blue, turquoise and pale yellow.
 Strong patterns and fluorescent colors are not in vogue here.
 I’d also bring a light scarf which I use to wrap myself in whenever I visit a church or museum.
 Or whenever I enter a bar-caffé or store which tend to fully turn on the air conditioning in summer.

-So now you’re ready for another summer day in Venice – like me in the picture below :-)
+Now you’re ready for another summer day in Venice :-)